nortonsolutions/courseapp/readme.txt

 ## CourseApp
 #### Copyright Norton 2021

-This production version assumes MongoDB is up and running on port 27017 and uses the DB called "CourseApp" (wiredtiger) by default.
+This version assumes MongoDB is up and running on port 27017 and uses the DB called "CourseApp" (wiredtiger) by default.

+Extract cdn.zip in current folder to create /cdn directory.

 -----

+Only applicable to pm2-windows-service:

 Auto-startup for pm2.exe service configured with pm2-windows-service module: